MichaelDao/Richard-Stallmans-School-of-Dance/README.md

 Software Engineering: Processes & Tools Major Assignment, special thanks to Jefferson Ribeiro for the
 <a href="https://github.com/jeffersonRibeiro/react-shopping-cart">original project</a>.

+# A demo version of the site can be found <a href='https://rmit-shoppingcart.appspot.com/'>here!</a>
+# And a demo version of the API can be found <a href='https://api-dot-rmit-shoppingcart.appspot.com/'>here!</a>

 ### Requirements

 - Node.js